samudra-07/whatsapp-chat-summeraizer/README.md

 ## Introduction

-The **WhatsApp Chat Summeraizer** is designed to analyze WhatsApp chat exports to help users gain insights into their conversations.
+The **WhatsApp Chat Summarizer** is designed to analyze WhatsApp chat exports to help users gain insights into their conversations.
 It can summarize chat histories, extract key statistics like message counts, word frequencies, and more, providing useful analytics for large conversations.

 This project is built with Python, and uses libraries such as **pandas** for data manipulation and **matplotlib** for visualizations.